tsvbits/tsvbits.github.io/src/pages/cover/index.md

 * [report generators](https://www.grapecity.com/activereports)
 * [distributed systems](https://www.spirent.com/products/lab-as-a-service-automation-velocity)

-I try to solve problems pragmatically and proactively.
-When working on a particular project I care about finding efficient and simple solutions.
+I tend to solve problems pragmatically and proactively.
+And also I care about:
+* finding efficient and simple solutions.
-I care about making friendly interfaces that are [easy to use correctly and hard to use incorrectly](https://www.aristeia.com/Papers/IEEE_Software_JulAug_2004_revised.htm).
+* making friendly interfaces that are [easy to use correctly and hard to use incorrectly](https://www.aristeia.com/Papers/IEEE_Software_JulAug_2004_revised.htm).

-I’m currently happily employed by GrapeCity Inc and just keep doing digital things and doing it with calm and passion.
+I’m currently happily employed by [regie.ai](https://www.regie.ai) and just keep it doing and doing it with calm and passion.
 Usually having fun :)

 See [also resume](/resume) and [projects](/projects) I've done